The HVAC company that stopped doing admin at 9pm

 • Lost quotes: a measurable share of leads going cold because the quote arrived days after the visit.

-Agreed baseline: roughly $61,000/year in recoverable cost, weighted toward owner time and the financing cost of slow-paid invoices.
+For a firm this size the baseline comes to roughly $61,000/year in recoverable cost, weighted toward owner time and the financing cost of slow-paid invoices.

 What we built